ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 # Example applications

-The following is a list of the example applications in the [Angular Classicdocumentation](docs).
+The following is a list of the example applications in the [Angular Classic documentation](docs).

 ## Fundamentals